 Lightweight

 This is the industry's most popular down jacket category thanks to its versatility.
 We love lightweight options for everything from daily wear to easier adventures to winter sports.
 This category encompasses most down sweaters, and these lightweight pieces are great either on their own or as a midlayer in a more comprehensive layering setup.
 Another bonus is that lightweight options usually have more features and better durability than ultralight models while remaining less bulky and cumbersome than mid- or heavyweight contenders.
 The ideal temperature for lightweight jackets will depend on how you are layering and what you're doing, but we feel they are best in the 35- to 50-degree Fahrenheit range (we discuss this more in “Our Estimated Temperature Scale” below).
-Some of our favorite examples in this category are the Patagonia Down Sweater, REI Co-op 650 Down Jacket, and Mountain Hardwear Stretchdown Hoody.
+Some of our favorite examples in this category are the Patagonia Down Sweater, REI Co-op 650 Down Jacket, Mountain Hardwear Stretchdown, and Outdoor Research Transcendent.

 Ultralight

 If you're looking for something targeted and purpose-built for backpacking, backcountry skiing, climbing, or other weight-conscious activities, then an ultralight down jacket is not to be missed.
 These jackets often have similar fill weights to lightweight options but are able to shave ounces thanks to the use of more premium down, minimal features, and thinner shell fabrics.
-While we often see jackets in this category like the Mountain Hardwear Ghost Whisperer/2 Hoody or Rab Mythic Alpine Light worn around town, this isn't something we'd recommend due to their minimalist and more fragile designs.
+While we often see jackets in this category like the Mountain Hardwear Ghost Whisperer Hoody or Rab Mythic Alpine Light worn around town, this isn't something we'd recommend due to their minimalist and more fragile designs.
 We like to reserve the use of these high performers for fast-and-light pursuits, where every ounce counts.

 Midweight and Heavyweight